 | 5 | Alabama | $71,964 |

-These states have the lowest per capita incomes in the US.
-While lower incomes can have a detrimental effect on residents, it is worth noting that lower taxes and cost of living can help balance the situation for earners.
-Here is more information about the bottom 5:
+While these states have the lowest per capita incomes, lower taxes and cost of living can mitigate the impact.
+Here’s more about the bottom five:

 -